This post contains affiliate links. When you purchase through our links, we may earn a commission.

 What is Chicken Provencal?

-Chicken Provencal is a French classic, which I simplified and adapted.
-Usually made with a whole chicken or rabbit it uses dried herbs de Provence.
-I’ve made it with chicken pieces before, fell in love with it and immediately put it on a regular rotation.
+Chicken Provencal is another regional classic, which I simplified and adapted.
+Usually made with a whole chicken or rabbit, it uses dried herbs de Provence, native to the area.

-This dish uses regional flavours like cherry tomatoes and olives to create a unique but comforting chicken dish.
-The wine and herbs bring it together to create the fragrant sauce.
+This dish uses regional flavours like tomatoes and olives to create a unique but comforting chicken dish.
+This wine and herbs bring it together to create the fragrant sauce.

-The sauce this recipe creates is like no other; fragrant and delicate, made slightly sweet with cherry tomatoes.
+The sauce this recipe creaes is like no other; fragrant and delicate, made slightly sweet with cherry tomatoes.
 You will definitely need a loaf of crusty bread for dipping.
 Delicious!

 More classic French chicken recipes